Sunday, July 19, 2020

 One arrives at Gotha by train at a station out of the city center.
 While the first railway stations in big cities were - and some are still - railhead termini, fast train connections require through stations.
 The consequence is that these modern stations are mainly outside the city centers.
 Examples in Germany are Braunschweig, Heidelberg, Karlsruhe, and Gotha.

-Gotha's Townhall and the castle uphill
+Gotha's Townhall and the Castle uphill

 Walking up to Gotha castle, I saw two city archeologists at work.